 Jim ended up in the Maywood Tank Company because he, and his friends, had heard that two National Guard units from the Chicago area were being federalized.
 The draft act had recently been enacted by Congress which meant that the three would most likely be drafted.
 Since the three friends wanted to get their military obligation completed, in August 1940, they took a ride to Maywood to check out the National Guard tank company.
-The other unit was cavalry, and the three agreed that riding in tanks sounded better than riding on horses.
+The other unit was cavalry, and the three agreed that riding in tanks sounded better than riding on horses and cleaning up after them.

 Upon arriving at the armory in Maywood, the three friends made an agreement not to join the National Guard until they had a chance to talk about it.
 When they entered the armory, Jim had his first experience of “divide and conquer.”
 The entire time the three friends were in the armory, they never saw each other.
 It was only when they were driving back to Park Ridge that each one admitted to the other two that he had joined the National Guard.
-The three friends started laughing that they had enlisted.
-On November 25, 1940, the tank company was federalized and designated B Company, 192nd Tank Battalion.
+The tank company was inducted into the U. S. Army on November 25, 1940, at 7:00 A.M. and designated B Company, 192nd Tank Battalion.
+During this time, the soldiers were given physicals, and men who were inducted into the army that morning were released from federal service that afternoon after failing their physicals.
+The remaining men spent the next several days living in the armory.
+He was one of 131 men who traveled to Fort Knox, Kentucky, for what was supposed to be a year of training.

 One group of 17 soldiers left Maywood on Wednesday, November 27 at 7:00 A.M. in a convoy of one command car (or jeep), two trucks carrying supplies, and three private cars owned by members of the company.
 The trip was not easy since for 120 miles the road was covered in ice which cleared up near Indianapolis.
 They had dinner and spent the night at Ft.
 Benjamin Harris in Indianapolis.
 After showering and getting cleaned up, they continued the trip.
 As they got closer to Ft.
 Knox. the weather got warmer and the snow disappeared.
-During the trip one of the main topics was were they going live in tents or barracks.
+During the trip one of the main topics was were they going to live in tents or barracks.
 They reached the base late in the day on Thursday and found they were housed in barracks for the night.
 After that night, they lived in tents.
+When he arrived at the base he was a private.

 Jim was selected by 1st Sgt.
 Richard Danca to attend radio school while in the mess hall.
 He recalled that Danca was looking for “volunteers” to attend the classes and that he attempted to hide from Danca by not looking up at him, but Danca saw him and told him he was going to radio school.
 What sold Jim on the idea was that he would not be on any work details.